 A systematic review by Ong et al. (2017) reported consistent evidence of an association between PA and self-reported sleep quality in healthy populations.
-Findings of the review of cross-sectional and longitudinal studies indicate that higher levels of both trait and state PA are independently associated with better sleep quality in non-clinical samples of children, adolescents, and adults.
-A cross-sectional study found that in adolescents, the relationship between positive and negative affect seems to be stronger associated with sleep quality than with sleep duration (Shen et al., 2018).
-A recent experience sampling study of university students supports these findings (Hachenberger et al., 2022).
+Findings of the review of cross-sectional and longitudinal studies indicate that higher levels of both trait and state PA are independently associated with better sleep quality in nonclinical samples of children, adolescents, and adults.
+A cross-sectional study found that in adolescents, the relationship between PA and NA seems to be stronger associated with sleep quality than with sleep duration (Shen et al., 2018).
+A recent experience sampling study of university students supports these findings (Hachenberger et al., 2023).

-Thus, we hypothesized that greater sleep satisfaction is related to greater next day's SWB (Hypothesis 4).
+Hypothesis 4: Thus, we hypothesized that greater sleep satisfaction is related to greater next day's SWB.